 - Hold a bachelor’s degree or have equivalent professional experience.

-- Have worked for the insular government for a minimum of two years prior to the start of the program.
+- Completed a minimum of two years employment with the insular government prior to the start of the program.

 - Received outstanding performance evaluations for the past two years.